Miracle in Milan: Critical response

 Miracle in Milan premiered in Italy on 8 February 1951, before it was presented at the Cannes Film Festival on April 11.
 It opened in the United States on 17 December.

 Bosley Crowther, film critic for The New York Times, liked the film, saying: "The rich vein of sly, compassionate humor that Charlie Chaplin and René Clair used to mine with unparalleled genius when they were turning out their best satiric films, has been tapped by Vittorio De Sica in his Miracle in Milan, the widely proclaimed Italian picture that arrived at the World yesterday.
 And although this uncommon vein of fancy is away from De Sica's previous line, the great director has brought up from his digging a liberal return of purest gold."
 The staff at Variety magazine also gave the film a positive review, writing: "The sharp satire on the oil-greedy industrialist is handled in a broader, perhaps exaggerated manner, and pic is liberally sprinkled with intelligent humor, much of it ironic.
 Performances by pros and tyros alike are flawless."
 The film ranked 3rd on the first of Cahiers du Cinémas lists of the top 10 films of the year.

-On the review aggregator website Rotten Tomatoes, 92% of 13 critics' reviews of the film are positive.
+On the review aggregator website Rotten Tomatoes, 92% of 14 critics' reviews of the film are positive.
+Metacritic, which uses a weighted average, assigned the film a score of 78 out of 100, based on 8 critics, indicating "generally favorable" reviews.

 In April 2019, a restored version of the film was selected to be shown in the Cannes Classics section at that year's Cannes Film Festival.